 - Medication Interactions.
 Some stimulant medications used with autism, such as Ritalin, lower appetite.
 This can reduce the amount of food a child eats, which can affect growth.
 Other medications may increase appetite or affect the absorption of certain vitamins and minerals.
 If your child takes medication, ask your health care provider about possible side effects.

 What About a Gluten-Free, Casein-Free Diet?

-To date, controlled scientific studies have not proven this true.
+To date, controlled scientific studies have not proven this to be true.
 However, some people report relief in symptoms after following a GFCF diet.
-If you are considering a GFCF diet, talk with your health-care team, including a registered dietitian.
-There can be side effects and potential nutrient shortfalls when a GFCG diet is self-prescribed.
+If you are considering a GFCF diet, talk with your health care team, including a registered dietitian nutritionist.
+There can be side effects and potential nutrient shortfalls when a GFCF diet is self-prescribed.

 Just about every child, with or without autism, can be choosy and particular about the foods he or she eats.
-A registered dietitian can identify any nutritional risks based on how your child eats; answer your questions about diet therapies and supplements advertised as helpful for autism; and help guide your child on how to eat well and live healthfully.
-Find a Registered Dietitian.
+A registered dietitian nutritionist can identify any nutritional risks based on how your child eats, answer your questions about diet therapies and supplements advertised as helpful for autism, and help guide your child on how to eat well and live healthfully.

 Reviewed April 2014